-Jeffrey M. Smith, Director/Producer
+Jeffrey M. Smith, Filmmaker / Exec.
+Producer

+Internationally renowned anti-GMO author/filmmaker Jeffrey Smith’s meticulous research documents how biotech companies continue to mislead legislators and safety officials to put the health of society at risk and the environment in peril.
+His work expertly summarizes why the safety assessments conducted by the FDA and regulators worldwide teeter on a foundation of outdated science and false assumptions, and why genetically engineered foods must urgently become our nation’s top food safety priority.
+Smith is the founder of the Institute for Responsible Technology.
 Smith’s feature-length documentary Genetic Roulette-The Gamble of Our Lives was awarded the 2012 Movie of the Year by the Solari Report, and the Transformational Film of the Year by AwareGuide.
 Described as a “life-changer” and seen by millions world-wide, the film links genetically engineered food to toxic and allergic reactions, infertility, digestive disorders, and numerous problems that have been on the rise in the US population since genetically modified organisms (GMOs) were introduced.
 He also produced and directed the short films Your Milk on Drugs-Just Say No, and Hidden Dangers in Kids’ Meals.

 Amy Hart, Filmmaker / Creative Director